 How she told it to me was that over the years she had been approached many times, some positively, some negatively, some for mere exploitation, to write a book on her association with Castaneda, some offers with pretty good up-front fees attached.
 Turning them all down, sometime in the early 1990s, using 8-1/2 x 14 lined yellow legal pads, she started writing stuff down as she remembered them, eventually numbering the pads as she went along 1, 2, 3, etc. As she was writing something in a higher number pad she would remember something that should have been in a lower number pad, say number 1, so she started a 1-B, 2-B, etc. After a year or two she had a whole stack of completely full pads, maybe 15 or 20, that only she could make any sense of, so she began seriously thinking she should start putting the information into actual book form.
 That was done by reading what she had written on the yellow pads out loud, in order, one-by-one, while somebody else typed it, then going over and over it until it sounded right.

 Runyan told me she was living on the east coast with family members at the time she started her book and still did so when she seriously began devoting herself to it.
-At the sametime Meighan had since retired and living clear across the country in Oregon.
+At the same time Meighan had since retired and living clear across the country in Oregon.
 With money short, traveling and staying any length of time to conduct any sort of an interview was prohibitive so, in lieu of a face-to-face interview, she wrote him.
-Although during our discussion neither of us had the full and comprehensive quote below in it's entirety with us or quickly at our fingertips, the roomate, using his laptop, Googled The Informant and Carlos Castaneda.
+Although during our discussion neither of us had the full and comprehensive quote below in it's entirety with us or quickly at our fingertips, the roommate, using his laptop, either searched down or had loaded on his computer The Informant and Carlos Castaneda, which according to archived sources had been online for public scrutiny easily since before April of 2004.
 After seeing the partial quotes used in context found in that paper, she was able to clarify for me in our discussion that the full paragraph below that she uses in quotes in her book is from Meighan personally and was something he had written himself in a several page response to her request for an interview:

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where